-Steve Fish left the San Fransisco Bay area and rode the Alaskan ferry Malaspina to Petersburg in 1974 at the age of 19.
+Steve Fish left the San Francisco Bay area and rode the Alaskan ferry Malaspina to Petersburg in 1974 at the age of 19.
 Somehow, he ended up buying a plywood, gas powered boat the following year and soon after caught his first halibut despite knowing nothing about halibut fishing, and little enough about anything else.
 Well, life should be an adventure.
 The greatest adventure for Steve has been trying to be a good husband, father, and person.
 Steve met Kari Johnson in Petersburg.
 They then moved to Port Alexander and, finally, to Sitka in 1991.
-They have three children: Lexi, Eva and Erikson.
-Steve served on the board of the Alaska Marine conservation council including two years as Chair.
+They have three children: Lexi (pictured with him above), Eva and Erikson.
+Steve served on the board of the Alaska Marine Conservation Council including two years as Chair.
 He is currently president of the Alaska Longline Fishermen’s Association.
 He has been on the SCS board since 2010.

 Jasmine Shaw grew up in Long Beach, CA, and currently works for the University of Alaska Fairbanks Cooperative Extension Service.
 She first arrived in Sitka in 2010 and immediately fell in love with the community and the surrounding environment.
 Within the first few weeks of her arrival, she sought out volunteer opportunities with Sitka Conservation Society.
 Jasmine has been a board member since 2013.